 You can directly share your estimate through our system via email, WhatsApp or even send the link to your client using the copy link option.
 The only additional step required would be to add your client’s email ID and click on the save button.

 The system at Refrens will send a customized email to your clients by automatically adding the subject and body of the mail.
 However, you also have the access to edit both the fields.
-Other than this, there are two more options of printing your estimate or downloading it as a PDF for reference.
+Other than this, there are more options like printing your estimate or downloading it as a PDF for reference.
+You can send this downloaded estimate to your clients.

 Along with you, the client also is provided with the option of downloading and printing the estimate once they open it.